ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 2. Proximity Mapping and Network Connectivity
 * In areas with high turnover where Airbnb stays are concentrated but the formal healthcare network is weak, informal care networks (e.g., faith-based health outreach, mutual aid groups, social media networks or street medicine teams) may grow in importance.
 * Analysing the proximity between Airbnb listings and care providers can reveal gaps in care delivery as guests in Airbnb rentals may be more likely to rely on local informal care systems or community-driven services in areas with limited HCBS access.
-* Mapping these informal systems and Airbnb’s influence on local networks can show mismatches in how care is delivered and whether Airbnb clusters facilitate access to these support systems.
+* Mapping these informal systems with Airbnb’s influence on local networks can show mismatches in how care is delivered and whether Airbnb clusters facilitate access to these support systems.

 3. Mobility Constraints and Access to Care
 * Affordability vs Mobility: In areas with high Airbnb prevalence, affordability often becomes a key consideration for guests.
 Airbnb guests, especially those in low-cost areas, may face mobility challenges due to reduced access to public transportation or essential services as a result of poor infrastructure.
 The affordability of Airbnb rentals in areas with inadequate healthcare infrastructure could exacerbate mobility constraints for temporary residents.
-These guests might be more reliant on local social media groups or neighbourhood-based care, such as mobile clinics or on-demand nursing services to cope with limited healthcare access.
+These guests might become more reliant on local social media groups or neighbourhood-based care, such as mobile clinics or on-demand nursing services to cope with limited healthcare access.
 * Overcrowding: In cities where Airbnb listings are dense, overcrowding might affect public infrastructure and impair residents from navigating spaces.
-Poor or unsafe infrastructure, combined with overcrowded streets due to tourists, could create physical mobility barriers and influence whether guests book accommodations in areas with better accessibility or in places where healthcare is harder to reach (thus promoting a reliance on informal care).
+Poor or unsafe infrastructure, combined with overcrowded streets due to tourists, could create physical mobility barriers and influence whether guests choose to book accommodations in areas with better accessibility or in places where healthcare is harder to reach (promoting a reliance on informal care).

 4. Sociocultural and Health System Variables
 Future iterations can also incorporate sociocultural variables that further influence online health information sharing and access to care.
 This will help to broaden the scope of the research, particularly in understanding how digital ecosystems, platforms like Airbnb as well as social networks intersect with health systems.
 These might include: